ypinhsuan/tp/docs/UserGuide.md

 * Deletes the attendance record at the specified `CLASS_INDEX` + `LESSON_INDEX` + `STUDENT_INDEX` + `WEEK`.

 For example:
-1. You would like to delete Alex's attendance for the Thursday 10.00am to 11.00am lesson of CS2103T Tutorial in Week 1.
-Hence, you type in the command `delete-attendance c\1 l\1 s\1 w\1` and press <kbd>Enter</kbd>.
+1. You would like to delete Alex's attendance for the Thursday 10:00AM to 11:00AM lesson of CS2103T Tutorial in Week 1.

+1. You type in the command `delete-attendance c\1 l\1 s\1 w\1` and press <kbd>Enter</kbd>.

    ![Delete attendance before](images/ugimages/DeleteAttendanceBefore.png)